General Cigar Company: Company history

 From 1978 General Cigar has also produced the Cuban tobacco free Partagas and Bolivar cigar brands for the American market in competition with Cuban brands of the same name.
 Initial production of Partagas was conducted in Jamaica, but the following year production moved to a modern 70000 sqft factory in Santiago, Dominican Republic.

 A similar trade dress to the Cuban product has been used by General Cigar for its competing version of the Partagás brand, employing a red-and-gold band scheme, save with the word "Habana" replaced by the date "1845" on the packaging.

 In 1997, General Cigar acquired Villazon, a company marketing non-Cuban versions of the leading Cuban cigar brands Punch and Hoyo de Monterrey.

 In 2005, Swedish Match acquired General Cigar.
 In 2010, Swedish Match merged its premium cigars into Scandinavian Tobacco Group.

 In 2016, Swedish Match sold its shares of General Cigar back to STG.

-In January of 2021, Scandinavian Tobacco Group A/S (STG), the company behind General Cigar and Cigars International, announced the formation of a new company, The Forged Cigar Company, an independent national cigar distribution network.
+In January 2021, Scandinavian Tobacco Group A/S (STG), the company behind General Cigar and Cigars International, announced the formation of a new company, The Forged Cigar Company, an independent national cigar distribution network.
 The cigar brands under General Cigar were split up between General and Forged with the latter focusing more on Brick and Mortar business.

 The first brands that were moved to The Forged Cigar Company were Partagas, La Gloria Cubana, Bolivar Cofradia, Diesel and Chillin’ Moose.
 Brands that remained with General included CAO, Cohiba, Hoyo de Monterrey, Macanudo, and Punch.
 Later the El Rey Del Mundo brand was added to Forged's portfolio.